 Our Land Use Code specifies the type of development, called the use, allowed on property in different zones.
 It requires that all uses be established by permit.
 Examples of different types of uses are single-family homes, multifamily residences, office buildings, and warehouses.

 A permit to establish use is needed to change the use on your property, for example, from an office to a retail space.
+You need an addition / alteration permit to open a new business even if you're not remodeling the space.
 If you’re also renovating or remodeling your building, you can change your use as part of your addition / alteration permit without a separate permit to establish use.
 If the new use is not allowed outright under our Land Use Code, you need to apply for a conditional use permit.

 Our fees are based on the value of your project.
 You pay approximately 75 percent of your fees when you submit your plans and the rest when you pick up your permit.
 Use our fee estimator to calculate how much your permit will cost.